 Sending spreadsheets back and forth, then trying to combine many into one, is time-consuming.
 Managers often report spending hundreds of hours just collecting and organizing data.

 The right application incorporates error checking and warns of outlying, missing or duplicate data.
-Unit conversion is built in, enabling each user to provide data in the units most convenient.
+Unit conversion is built in, enabling each user to provide data in the most convenient units.
 The application quantifies the quality of the data so that the user can decide whether he or she can be confident in the data.

 The application provides an audit trail.
 Since each user logs in under his or her credentials, the application ‘knows’ just who created or updated each data record and when.
 An audit trail should also allow users to upload files or images with each record to substantiate the data.